jwoods02/git_lesson/README.md

-This rpeository containes the fules used for a git lesson.
+This repository containes the rules used for a git lesson.

 Making changes